Here’s Burnell’s story about addiction and recovery…

 It doesn’t matter how many times it takes to get rehab to stick … as long as it eventually does.

-For Burrell B., it was at the age of 44 that he entered Best Drug Rehabilitation for another round of rehab after going through the process a couple times before.
+For Burrell B., it was at the age of 44 that he entered a drug treatment program for another round of rehab after going through the process a couple times before.

 “I relapsed on Good Friday of (2013),” he said.
 “Those three days picked up right where my addiction left off.
 The day after Easter, I was in a psychiatric hospital after I had tried to commit suicide.